BitAndBlack/idml-json-converter/README.md

 ### Custom

-Instead of using the CLI, it is also possible to converts the contents manually.
+Instead of using the CLI, it is also possible to convert the contents manually.

 #### Converting an IDML file